 - 3.1 Each year as part of the process to agree the Council's revenue and capital estimates the Cabinet is required to agree the allocations to the Housing Stock Investment Programme.
-These allow for work to be undertaken to maintain, improve, and refurbish the housing stock and its environment. - 3.2 Members annually agree to accept a proposed 5 year Housing Investment Programme (HIP) in principle as the framework for procuring housing related planned works, improvements, responsive and void works and cyclical maintenance. - 3.3 The proposed investment programme is linked to the Asset Management Strategy (AMS) and reviewed annually in the light of available resources and for each annual allocation to be brought to Cabinet for approval as part of the overall HIP report. - 3.4 The Colchester Borough Homes (CBH) Board have considered the content of the Cabinet report submitted and is now seeking approval for the 2020/21 Capital programme. - 3.5 This report seeks the release of funds under grouped headings as described in the AMS and supported by the Management Agreement dated 9th August 2013, which governs the contractual relationship between Colchester Borough Council (CBC) and CBH.

-4. Supporting Information Key Issues for 2020/21
+These allow for work to be undertaken to maintain, improve, and refurbish the housing stock and its environment. - 3.2 Members annually agree to accept a proposed 5 year Housing Investment Programme (HIP) in principle as the framework for procuring housing related planned works, improvements, responsive and void works and cyclical maintenance. - 3.3 The proposed investment programme is linked to the Asset Management Strategy (AMS) and reviewed annually in the light of available resources and for each annual allocation to be brought to Cabinet for approval as part of the overall HIP report. - 3.4 The Colchester Borough Homes (CBH) Board have considered the content of the Cabinet report submitted and is now seeking approval for the 2021/22 Capital programme. - 3.5 This report seeks the release of funds under grouped headings as described in the AMS and supported by the Management Agreement dated 9th August 2013, which governs the contractual relationship between Colchester Borough Council (CBC) and CBH. - 4.
+Supporting Information Key Issues for 2021/22

-- 4.1 This is the ninth year of HRA Self-Financing, and the continued investment in the housing stock and other projects is reflected in this report. - 4.2 This report is considered as part of agreeing the Housing Revenue Account (HRA) estimates as the funding for the HIP, which covers capital investment in the housing stock, is very much linked to the overall level of resources for housing.
+- 4.1 This is the tenth year of HRA Self-Financing, and the continued investment in the housing stock and other projects is reflected in this report. - 4.2 Cabinet have agreed further significant investment in the Councils housing stock during 2020/21, which is reflected in this report.
+This includes the delivery of the 100 new Council homes project, and the HIP Climate Emergency Response works. - 4.3 A revised Asset Management Strategy was produced as a result of the Housing Futures Programme, and the outputs have been included in this report.
+The Council is reviewing its Asset Management Strategy in 2021, and the results will be considered by Cabinet later in the year alongside a refreshed HRA Business Plan. - 4.4 This report is considered as part of agreeing the Housing Revenue Account (HRA) estimates as the funding for the HIP, which covers capital investment in the housing stock, is very much linked to the overall level of resources for housing.